-The way forward for Marsh was to recognise the strengths of her team, as well as the strengths she had as a manager, and collaborate.
+The way forward for Marsh was to recognize the strengths of her team, as well as the strengths she had as a manager, and collaborate.
 “It really did end up as teamwork,” she said.
 “I completely respected their wisdom and experience.
 And I think they accepted the position I was in and the responsibilities and the duties that I had.
 We did the best we could to come to good decisions together.”

 6. The workaholic

-It is crucial for managers to have strong interpersonal skills to support their employees’ wellbeing and success , which creates a healthy work atmosphere.
+It is crucial for managers to have strong interpersonal skills to support their employees’ well-being and success , which creates a healthy work atmosphere.
 Mental health charity Mind found that 60% of employees say they’d feel more motivated if their employer took action to support mental wellbeing.

 Manager Stephan Howel has recently found himself wondering if he has enough empathy for his 11-strong team.
 “If a job comes in, or something needs to be raised, I will get in touch with them.
-It doesn’t matter whether it’s daytime in the week, evenings or any point at the weekend.
+It doesn’t matter whether it’s daytime in the week, evenings, or any point at the weekend.
 I just like to get it done,” he said.

 “But how do they feel about that?
 Do they feel it is unreasonable?
 Are they just not telling me?”